William Patrick O'Connor: Priesthood

 O'Connor was ordained to the priesthood for the Archdiocese of Milwaukee on March 10, 1912, by Bishop Joseph Koudelka.
 After his ordination, the archdiocese assigned O'Connor as assistant pastor of St. Rose of Lima Parish in Milwaukee, where he remained for four years.
-During this time, he also studied at Marquette University in Milwaukee and earned a Bachelor of Philosophy degree in 1916.
-O'Connor then entered the Catholic University of America in Washington, D.C., but his studies were interrupted the entry of the United States into World War I.
+During this time, he also studied at Marquette University in Milwaukee and earned a Bachelor of Arts degree in philosophy in 1916.
+O'Connor then entered the Catholic University of America in Washington, D.C., but his studies were interrupted by the American entry into World War I in 1917.

-In 1917, O'Connor was commissioned as a first lieutenant in the Wisconsin National Guard and served as a chaplain with the US Army 32nd Infantry Division in France He was awarded the French Croix de Guerre medal for bravery in action.
+In 1917, O'Connor was commissioned as a first lieutenant in the Wisconsin National Guard; he then served as a chaplain with the US Army 32nd Infantry Division in France He was awarded the French Croix de Guerre medal for bravery in action.

-After the war, O'Connor resumed his studies at Catholic University and earned his Doctor of Philosophy degree in 1921.
+After the end of the war in 1919, O'Connor resumed his studies at Catholic University and earned his Doctor of Philosophy degree in 1921.
 He returned to Milwaukee, where he taught philosophy at St. Francis Seminary for 20 years.
 He was named president of the American Catholic Philosophical Association in 1939, and became pastor of St. Thomas Aquinas Parish in Milwaukee in 1941.

 Bishop of Superior

 On December 27, 1941, O'Connor was appointed the fifth bishop of Superior by Pope Pius XII.
 He received his episcopal consecration on March 7, 1942, from Archbishop Moses E. Kiley, with Bishops Aloisius Muench and Vincent Ryan serving as co-consecrators.

 During his tenure as bishop, O'Connor founded three new parishes, opened two new schools, and erected ten units of the Confraternity of Christian Doctrine with a total enrollment of 12,000 children.
-He also oversaw the diocese's war efforts during World War II, including the sponsoring of local blood drives.
+He also oversaw the diocese's relief efforts during World War II, including the sponsoring of local blood drives.